 Experience is important.
 Does your project manager know the processes that comprise the planning and execution of this particular project?
 Does the project manager know your unique needs as a corporate legal department that must be taken into account?
 Is your legal project manager credentialed (PMP, CAPM, etc)?
 Has your legal project manager handled projects such as this successfully?
 If there is no one that suits these requirements within your organization, consider hiring a consultant or outsourcing your project management needs.
 Another option is to identify your department’s budding project managers and arrange for professional development opportunities for them.

 The Right Tools – Did they bore out the Cheyenne Mountain for NORAD HQ with spoons?
 Did they use paper mache to build fences for Area 51?
 Of course not!
 In order to ensure quality results, you must have the right tool to help you plan, collaborate, execute and measure your projects.
 In this case, I’m talking project management software.
-First and foremost, ensure that the software you choose (and I have a recommendation) is specific to legal project management.
+First and foremost, ensure that the software you choose is specific to legal project management.